 There is at least another plausible possibility that accounts for the inconsistent ambiguous results achieved by using tryptophan for sleep, insomnia, and depression.

 More recent scientific investigations discovered that L-tryptophan in itself, along with 5-hydroxytryptophan and serotonin, can block an amino-acid carrier in the brain that transports the inhibitory neurotransmitter GABA and other vital substances (Metzner, et al., 2005; Frølund, et al., 2010; Edwards, et al., 2011), which could result in suboptimal brain function and performance.

-Besides a disheartening track record of the value of tryptophan for sleep, insomnia, and depression several lines of research documented that supplemental L-tryptophan has some rather distressing side effects, including cancer-causing activities (read my article Tryptophan Side Effects: L-Tryptophan Is Far From Harmless).
+Besides a disheartening track record of the value of tryptophan for sleep, insomnia, and depression several lines of research documented that supplements of the so-called L-tryptophan sleep aid have some rather distressing side effects, including cancer-causing activities (read my article Tryptophan Side Effects: L-Tryptophan Is Far From Harmless).